Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Model Evaluation

 \subsection{Design of Simulation Study}

-All the conditions we considered for all three decomposition methods in the simulation design are provided in Table \ref{tbl:simu_design}.
-In general, we manipulated the conditions supposed to affect TVC effects but fixed the rest to limit the size of the simulation conditions in this project.
-The number of measurement occasions is important when examining longitudinal processes since a longitudinal model presumably performs better under conditions with more repeated records.
-We are interested in investigating whether the number of repeated measures affects the TVC effects via this simulation study.
+All the conditions considered for all three decomposition methods in the simulation design are provided in Table \ref{tbl:simu_design}.
+In general, we manipulated the conditions presumed to affect TVC effects while keeping the rest fixed to limit the size of the simulation conditions in this project.
+The number of measurement occasions is important when examining longitudinal processes, as a longitudinal model presumably performs better under conditions with more repeated records.
+We are interested in investigating whether the number of repeated measures affects the TVC effects through this simulation study.
 To this end, two levels of repeated measurements, six and ten waves, were selected in the design.
-The condition with six measures was selected for model identification purposes \citep{Bollen2005LGC, Liu2019BLSGM}, while the other condition with ten measurements was picked as we wanted to see whether a longer study duration would improve model performance.
-In addition, we set individual measurement occasions by allowing a `medium' time window $(-0.25, +0.25)$ around each wave following \citet{Coulombe2015ignoring}.
+The condition with six measures was chosen for model identification purposes \citep{Bollen2005LGC, Liu2019BLSGM}, while the other condition with ten measurements was selected to examine whether a longer study duration would improve model performance.
+Additionally, we set individual measurement occasions by allowing a `medium' time window $(-0.25, +0.25)$ around each wave following \citet{Coulombe2015ignoring}.

 \tablehere{3}